-Alabama Aviation Center at Mobile A Unit of Enterprise State Community College 1975 Avenue C, Mobile (251) 438-2816 www.escc.edu
+Alabama Aviation Center at Mobile

+A unit of Coastal Alabama Community College

+1975 Avenue C, Mobile

+(251) 438-2816

+www.coastalalabama.edu

-Alabama Aviation Center at Mobile Aeroplex at Brookley trains students to work in aviation maintenance and avionics.
-It was the first two-year college to be designated as an official FAA Educational Resource Center.
-The facility accommodates 300 students.
+Alabama Aviation Center at Mobile Aeroplex at Brookley trains students to work in airframe technology, powerplant technology and avionics.
+It was the first twoyear college to be designated as an official FAA Educational Resource Center.